learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 **You should wait.**

-_How how?_

-When the Pod is about to be deleted, it receives a SIGTERM signal.
+**When the Pod is about to be deleted, it receives a SIGTERM signal.**

 Your application can capture that signal and start shutting down.

-Since you already know that it's unlikely that the endpoint deletion propagated to all components in Kubernetes, you could:
+Since it's unlikely that the endpoint is immediately deleted from all components in Kubernetes, you could:

+1. Wait a bit longer before exiting.
 1. Still process incoming traffic, despite the SIGTERM.
-1. Close existing long-lived connections (perhaps a database connection or WebSockets).
+1. Finally, close existing long-lived connections (perhaps a database connection or WebSockets).
-1. Wait a bit longer before exiting.

-_How long?_
+1. Close the process.

+_How long should you wait?_

-By default, Kubernetes will send the SIGTERM signal and wait 30 seconds before force killing the process.
+**By default, Kubernetes will send the SIGTERM signal and wait 30 seconds before force killing the process.**

 So you could use the first 15 seconds to continue operating as nothing happened.

-Hopefully, this period should be enough to propagate the endpoint deletion to kube-proxy, Ingress controller, CoreDNS, etc.
+Hopefully, the interval should be enough to propagate the endpoint removal to kube-proxy, Ingress controller, CoreDNS, etc.

 And, as a consequence, less and less traffic will reach your Pod until it stops.

 After the 15 seconds, it's safe to close your connection with the database (or any persistent connections) and terminate the process.

-If you think you need more time, you can start the process at 20 or 25 seconds.
+If you think you need more time, you can stop the process at 20 or 25 seconds.

 However, you should remember that Kubernetes will forcefully kill the process after 30 seconds [(unless you change the `terminationGracePeriodSeconds` in your Pod definition).](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#hook-handler-execution)

-_What if your app exits immediately and you can change the code to wait longer?_
+_What if you can't change the code to wait longer?_

 You could invoke a script to wait for a fixed amount of time and then let the app exit.